Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 NC State Stats and Trends

-- So far this season NC State has two wins against the spread.
+- NC State has two wins against the spread in three games this season.

-- NC State's games this year have hit the over one time in three opportunities (33.3%).
+- NC State's games this season have hit the over on one of three set point totals (33.3%).

-- The Wolf Pack have turned the ball over two more times (5 total) than the Tigers have forced a turnover (3) this season.
+- The Wolf Pack have turned the ball over five times this season, two more turnovers than the Tigers have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.